Shohreh Bayat: Early life and education

-Iranian University students Championship, Iranian Blitz Chess Championship, and Iranian Rapid Chess Championship.
+Iranian University students Championship, Iranian Blitz Chess Championship, and second place of Iranian Rapid Chess Championship.

 In 2017, she was appointed as the General Secretary of Iran Chess Federation.
 She was the first female General Secretary of a sport federation in Iran.

 Bayat completed a master's degree in natural resources engineering and has published scientific articles in "Journal of Engineering and Applied Sciences" and "Arabian Journal of Geosciences" on using satellite images and analysis of vegetation indices in relation to tree species diversity.
 She also has a published article in the 1st International Conference of IALE iran.

 Career

 At the age of 25, Bayat began a career as a chess arbiter with the FIDE.
-Bayat is the only Grade A arbiter from Asia and was a prominent figure in Iran's chess scene.
+Bayat is one of the first Grade A arbiters from Asia and was a prominent figure in Iran's chess scene.
 She served as the chief arbiter of the Women's World Chess Championship 2020 (WWCC).
 A photograph of Bayat at the WWCC with her hijab around her neck generated controversy in Iran which enforces a strict Islamic dress code.
 The Chess Federation of Iran requested Bayat take a replacement picture wearing a hijab and issue an apology through social media.
 Bayat refused because she believes compulsory laws mandating wearing hijabs are misogynistic.
 In September 2020, she received confirmation from FIDE that she could referee under the English flag.

-The list of FIDE events at which she has officiated as an Arbiter are very extensive.
-Some of the most important ones are: